mattbimpson/todo-vue/README.md

 - items-baseline  -    align-items: baseline

-You can also extract out the Tailwind CSS classes from your marup into their own class, as you would normally, using the @apply keyword; (See ConfirmBtn.vue)
+You can also extract out the Tailwind CSS classes from your markup into their own class, as you would normally, using the @apply keyword; (See ConfirmBtn.vue)

 <input type="button" class="btn"